soilwaterfish/wrqur/README.md

 in Montana with
 [FlowMet](https://www.fs.usda.gov/rm/boise/AWAE/projects/modeled_stream_flow_metrics.shtml)
 flow outputs for the month of August.
-This work was developed by Brianna Niehoff for her master’s thesis at the University of Montana.
+This work was developed by Brianna Niehoff for her master’s thesis (Oestreich, 2023) at the Montana State University.

 In addition, the package uses a [{targets}](https://books.ropensci.org/targets/) pipeline to help with